Substitute (elections)

 A substitute is a political candidate who is not directly elected, but who succeeds a politician holding an elected office after that person ceases to hold the office due to, for example, resignation or death.
 This system can be used to fill casual vacancies instead of holding by-elections or special elections to fill the vacant office.
 Substitutes are nominated, not at the time the vacancy arises but, rather, before the election for the information of voters.
 In voting systems which use electoral lists, the candidates on a given list who are not among those initially elected may become the substitutes for those who are.
 In other systems, individual candidates may have substitutes.

 Belgium

-In Belgium, each electoral list has both a list of "effective" candidates and a list of "substitutes" (opvolgers; suppléants).
+In Belgian federal parliamentary elections, each electoral list has both a list of "effective" candidates and a list of "substitutes" (opvolgers; suppléants).
 The system was introduced as part of the law of 29 December 1899 introducing proportional representation.
 Before that, by-elections were held to succeed members.

+For municipal and provincial elections, as well as those for the Parliament of the Brussels-Capital Region since 2019, there is only one list, and substitutes are designated, according to various systems from one region to another, on the base of their own preferential votes, weighted or not with list votes, i.e. not for one or several specific candidate(s).